10 Best Places to Live in Virginia, 2024

 7. Alexandria

-Alexandria is definitely one of the more popular Virginia cities.
-Its proximity to DC, booming rental market, and awe-inspiring views of the Potomac draw in prospective renters like bees to honey.
+Alexandria is one of the most popular Virginia cities.
+Its proximity to DC, booming rental market, and awe-inspiring views of the Potomac draw in prospective renters like you.

 You’ll find that many units are located in historic buildings and have been renovated for a more modern look and appeal.
 That means a lot more amenities without raising the price of rent to exorbitant levels that are usually associated with new builds.
 Due to these lower costs, great amenities, and location, Alexandria is among the best cities for remote workers.